voedger/voedger/pkg/goutils/testingu/README.md

 Create a slice of CmdTestCase structs, each representing a test case.
 Each test case includes:
 - Name: The name of the test case.
 - Args: The arguments to pass to the CLI tool.
-- Version: The version string to pass.
 - ExpectedErr: The expected error (if any).
-- ExpectedErrPattern: A substring to find in the error message.
+- ExpectedErrPatterns: A list of expected substrings to find in the error message.
-- ExpectedStdout: The expected substring to find in stdout.
+- ExpectedStdoutPatterns: A list of the expected substrings to find in stdout.
-- ExpectedStderr: The expected substring to find in stderr.
+- ExpectedStderrPatterns: A list of the expected substrings to find in stderr.

 ```go
 testCases := []testingu.CmdTestCase{